 While it is true that almost any food can become contaminated if handled improperly, foods that are purchased or used after their expiration dates may also contain bacteria or other pathogens that can cause a foodborne illness .

 The expiration dates on foods reflect when to buy or use a product at its best quality.
 So, while you will not necessarily get sick from eating expired food, its freshness and nutrient value may be diminished.
 Therefore, the trick is to know how long a product is safe to eat after its expiration date.
 The following tips may help:

 Pantry, or shelf stable (nonperishable) foods, like cereal, baking mixes, and peanut butter may display “best if used by (or before)” dates.
 These indicate the shelf-life of a product—they tell you when a product is no longer at peak flavor, texture, and appearance.
 You can safely eat most of these types of foods past their listed date if they have been stored properly, but they may not taste their best or be as nutritious.
-There are two major categories of pantry foods, unprocessed and processed:
+There are 2 major categories of pantry foods, unprocessed and processed:

 To keep these foods at their best quality, store them in clean, dry, cool cabinets away from the stove or the refrigerator's exhaust.

 “Sell-By” dates on refrigerated foods like milk and chicken tell stores how long to display the product for sale and take into account additional storage time at home.
 If possible, it is best to buy a product before this date.

 “Use-By” dates indicate the last day recommended for use of a perishable product while at peak quality.
 Try to avoid buying foods that are already past this date, even though most are generally still safe to eat.
 Simply check the item first for an odd odor, a strange appearance, or an unpleasant flavor.

 Here is how to store your perishable foods: